Open-LinaOS-Foundation/LinaOS/Documentation/admin-guide/unicode.rst

 loaded.

-Note that although these codes are similar to ISO 2022, neither the codes nor their uses match ISO 2022; Linux has two 8-bit codes (G0 and G1), whereas ISO 2022 has four 7-bit codes (G0-G3).
+Note that although these codes are similar to ISO 2022, neither the codes nor their uses match ISO 2022; LinaOS has two 8-bit codes (G0 and G1), whereas ISO 2022 has four 7-bit codes (G0-G3).

-In accordance with the Unicode standard/ISO 10646 the range U+F000 to U+F8FF has been reserved for OS-wide allocation (the Unicode Standard refers to this as a "Corporate Zone", since this is inaccurate for Linux we call it the "Linux Zone").
+In accordance with the Unicode standard/ISO 10646 the range U+F000 to U+F8FF has been reserved for OS-wide allocation (the Unicode Standard refers to this as a "Corporate Zone", since this is inaccurate for LinaOS we call it the "LinaOS Zone").
 U+F000 was picked as the starting point since it lets the direct-mapping area start on a large power of two (in case 1024- or 2048-character fonts ever become necessary).
 This leaves U+E000 to U+EFFF as End User Zone.